 Sellers may also cover these closing costs

 Some closing costs are negotiable, and the state of the market may be the deciding factor in who ends up footing the bill.
-In a seller’s market where inventory falls short of buyer demand, sellers have more leverage in negotiations — thus, they may be able to pass off some of these closing costs on buyers.
+In a seller’s market where inventory falls short of buyer demand, sellers have more leverage in negotiations — thus, they may be able to pass off some of these closing costs to buyers.
 Conversely, in a buyer’s market, the number of homes for sale exceeds available buyers, and buyers have more leverage to persuade sellers to take on these costs.

 City transfer tax

 Cities, like counties and the state, can leverage taxes on property sales.
-Like county taxes, these taxes vary depending on where you live.
+Like county taxes, these can vary depending on where you live.
+Most operate on a sliding scale depending on the value of the property.

 This policy would give the homeowner protection if someone were to sue and allege that they had a claim to the home from before the current owner had purchased it.
 Though this may seem like an unlikely scenario, the American Land Title Association reports that there are issues with as much as 25% of all residential real estate titles.
 Luckily, title insurance pays to remedy these problems.

 There are two forms of title insurance in any home sale: a policy that protects the buyer and a policy that protects the lender.
-In California, buyers pick up the tab for the lender’s policy, while sellers pay for the owner’s policy that protects the buyer’s equity.
+In California, depending on the region, the buyer or seller may be the one covering title insurance.
+In Northern California, it’s typically the buyer, while in Southern California, it’s customarily the seller.

-California is prone to several types of natural disasters, and many houses for sale in Los Angeles all the way up to San Francisco require disaster, fire, flood insurance, or some combination of them.
-If a seller is looking to entice a buyer, it is not uncommon for the seller to pay for the policy through the year.
+California is prone to several types of natural disasters, and many houses for sale in Los Angeles all the way up to San Francisco require insurance for fire, flood, earthquake, or some combination of them.
+If a seller is looking to entice a buyer, it is not uncommon for the seller to pay for the policy through the rest of the year.